 hide.daterangepicker: Triggered when the picker is hidden

-apply.daterangepicker: Triggered when the apply button is clicked
+apply.daterangepicker: Triggered when the apply button is clicked, or when a predefined range is clicked

 cancel.daterangepicker: Triggered when the cancel button is clicked